-The Coos Bay Rail Line is a shortline class III railroad owned by the Port of Coos Bay and operated through a management agreement with Coos Bay Rail Link, a division of ARG Trans, Inc. The 135-mile-long line provides connections to the North American rail network for manufacturing operations in Coos, Douglas, and Lane Counties, and for marine terminals in the Coos Bay harbor.
+The Coos Bay Rail Line is a shortline class III railroad owned and operated by the Port of Coos Bay.
+The 134-mile long line provides connections to the North American rail network for manufacturing operations in Coos, Douglas, and Lane Counties, and for marine terminals in the Coos Bay harbor.
 The line began operations in 1916, passing through several owners until it was shut down in 2007 due to safety issues related to deferred maintenance.
 The line was acquired in a feeder line proceeding before Surface Transportation board in 2009, and was returned to service in October of 2011.
 The traffic line is expected to maintain at around 7,500 cars annually until additional industries are brought into service along the rail corridor.

 The Coos Bay Rail Line traverses 121 bridges between the interchange in Eugene and end of line in Coquille.
 Timber bridges make up the multitude of these bridge structures, many of which cross waterways.
 These bridges require constant maintenance and upgrades in order to ensure good working order.